NREL/HPC/docs/Documentation/Applications/gurobi.md

----
-layout: default
-title: Gurobi
----
+# Using the Gurobi Optimizer Solvers

 *Gurobi Optimizer is a suite of solvers for mathematical programming.*